matias-casal/geminiSH/README.md

-# geminiWorkstation
+# geminiSH

 ## Description

-`geminiWorkstation` is a versatile tool designed to facilitate working across different code bases.
+`geminiSH` is a versatile tool designed to facilitate working across different code bases.
 It leverages Google's Gemini technology to enhance productivity and streamline code management tasks.

 ## Features